Tinkerforge/doc/en/source/Tutorials/Tutorial_Authentication/Tutorial.rst

 client has to authenticate itself, it has to prove to the Brick Daemon or the Ethernet/WIFI Extension that it knows the authentication secret and thus is allowed to control the Bricks and Bricklets.
-This prove is done by a HMAC-SHA1 based handshake during which the authentication secret is never directly exchanged over the wire.
+This prove is done by a HMAC-SHA1 based :ref:`handshake <llproto_tcpip_authentication>` during which the authentication secret is never directly exchanged over the wire.

 If the handshake succeeds the connection switches from non-authenticated to authenticated state and communication can continue as normal.
 If the handshake